mkbblr/gopkg/README.md

-# mygocode
+# gopkg
-A monorepo container to hold any golang coding experiment.
+A collection of random go packages and utilities developed as hobby project.

 # Start with gitpod.io - click this link
 https://gitpod.io#https://github.com/mkbblr/gopkg